miwith360on/pressure-tracker/README.md

-# 💨 Pressure Tracker - PWA for Sinus Headache Prevention
+# 💨 Pressure Tracker - Advanced PWA for Sinus Headache Prevention

-A mobile-friendly Progressive Web App (PWA) designed to help track barometric pressure changes and predict sinus headaches before they happen. **Install it on your phone like a native app!**
+A cutting-edge Progressive Web App (PWA) with AI-powered predictions, visual radar, pressure heatmaps, and cloud sync. **Install it on your phone like a native app!**

-## ✨ Key Features
+## ✨ Core Features

 **Headache Prevention:**
 - 🚨 **Smart Alerts** - Warns 24-48 hours before dangerous pressure drops